dmyersturnbull/tyrannosaurus/README.md

 - Generates Python projects configured for modern build tools and ready to upload to readthedocs, PyPi, and [Conda-Forge](https://conda-forge.org/).
 - Synchronizes dependencies in setup.py, setup.cfg, requirements files, conda recipes, conda envs, pipenvs, and [poetry](https://python-poetry.org/) configs.
 - Synchronizes poetry, pipenv, setuptools, and Conda information about your package, including description, version, license, etc.
-- Lets your package's users build with the tools they prefer.
+- Lets your package’s users build with the tools they prefer.

-##### What it doesn't do:
+##### What it doesn’t do:
 - Resolve dependencies.
 See Poetry or Anaconda for this!
 - Introduce a new path to list dependencies.